Frequently asked questions by course editors and quick videos about common administrative functions of Moodle

 The very top of your course (the General section) and every topic or week contains a summary.
 This is a default label which allows you to place brief information about the specific topic or week.
 It can be an introduction to the unit of study or a short summary of the weekly plan.
 Activities and resources are listed below this section.
 More information

-You can start editing with the "Edit section summary" link.
-It is always located at the top of the section.
+You can start editing with the "Edit section" link.
+It is located in the 3 dot menu at the top of the section.

 3. Important note about MS Word

 Most of the time when you will copy / paste some text from a MS Word document to Moodle it will be done without any problems (label or page, etc.), as the editor try to clean the text.

 But it is recommended to be cautious as sometimes a few formatting problems can happen as these documents have "hidden" formatting (and you copy this as well without knowing it).

 What can you do to prevent any possible problems?

 a) Paste the text to Wordpad or Notepad first, and copy to Moodle from these editors

 b) Use the "Paste from Word" icon in the processor before pasting to clean the contents.

 Note: Some browsers does not allow you to use the "Paste" command with your mouse.
 Use the CTRL+V key combination instead.